Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Introduction

-Eggplant is a tasty and healthy vegetable that is also a great way to get more fiber into your diet.
+Eggplant is a tasty and healthy vegetable and a great way to get more fiber into your diet.
 Let's find out if eggplants are good for diabetes.

 Glycemic Index and Carbohydrates